rhomobile/rhomobile-docs/docs/en/4.1.0/rhoconnect/push-client-setup-rps.md

-Setting Up for RhoConnect Push Service on Client Application
+# Setting Up for RhoConnect Push Service on Client Application
-===

 RhoConnect Push Service is a separate process that will run on your machine and broker push messages between your RhoConnect server and registered Android and Windows Mobile/CE devices.

 This chapter contains the steps you need to set up your registered Android or Windows Mobile/CE client and RhoConnect server for RhoConnect Push Service.
 After you perform the steps in this chapter, you will finish by performing the [client setup that is needed for all platforms](push-client-setup).

-**NOTE: If you are setting up standard RhoConnect Push on Android, you do not perform the steps in this chapter.
-Perform the steps in [RhoConnect Push for Android setup](push-client-setup-android) instead.**
+> Note: If you are setting up standard RhoConnect Push on Android, you do not perform the steps in this chapter.
+Perform the steps in [RhoConnect Push for Android setup](push-client-setup-android) instead.

 ## Setting up RhoConnect Push Service on the Server
 RhoConnect v3.3 introduces the RhoConnect Push Service (RPS) which supports efficient messaging for both Android and Windows Mobile.
 This service can be used instead of Google GCM on Android.

 The typical flow of a message using RPS: